VisDesignStudies/module-three-design-study-lite-sadieamato/README.md

 ### 2. Design
 ![prototype](prototype.png)
-##### Possible Interactive Features We're Considering at this Stage:
+##### Possible Interactive Features We Considered at this Stage:
-toggle between the Residential visualization view and Commercial visualization view, hover over each point in the line graph to view the specific value, toggle between different years
+Toggle between the residential visualization view and commercial visualization view, hover over each point in the line graph to view the specific value, toggle between different years
 ##### Design Trade-offs:
 - Pros:
   - Easy to understand (for most viewers)